Introduction to Python

 {'brand': 'Ford', 'year': 1964}

-The entire dictionary is deleted if del
+The dictionary will raise an error if del

 is used and the key